zhuzj19/OOP_QA/Lecture-1.md

   - Files can be copied and modified easily.
   - Files can provide a larger size of arguments.
   - When reading large amounts of arguments(>= 10000), file reading is more convenient than command-line argument.
-  - Files can be saved, thus provide an easier way to analyse data.
+  - Files can be saved, thus provide an easier way to analyze data.
 - Disadvantage of file reading:
   - File IO is more complex and slower than command arguments with exceptions to handle.
   - Not easy to know argument amounts.
 - Advantage of command-line argument:
   - Makes the program easier to be called in command-line.
   - Makes the program callable in batch scripts for tasks like parameter sweeping (参数扫描, 以不同的参数运行同一个程序).
-- Diadvantage of command-line argument:
+- Disadvantage of command-line argument:
   - Unable to handle large number of arguments.
   - Takes efforts to parse data from `argc` and `argv`.